MuhAkramA/Sirclo_Cypress/README.md

 16. Understand how to run test from test runner and command line

-If you want to integrate your report Cypress with Github you can install github integration in cypress dashboard as example like i made in branch github.
+If you want to integrate your report Cypress with Github you can install github integration in cypress dashboard as example like i made in branch Gitintegration.